juan131/dockerfile-best-practices/README.md

 # Best Practices writing a Dockerfile

-Redirect the application logs to stdout/stderr
+Redirect the application logs to standar streams.

-### Main changes
+## Main changes

 Redirect the apps' logs to stdout: